prof18/marcogomiero.com/content/posts/drafts/kmp-existing-project.md

 - a repository for the KMP library;
 - a repository for the Backend;
 - a repository for the Android app;
-- a repository for the iOs app.
+- a repository for the iOS app.

 As mentioned early on, the KMP code is served as a library.
 The compiler generates a *.jar* for the JVM, a *.aar* for Android, and a *Framework* for iOs.
 The *.jar* and the *.aar* can be published in a *Maven* repository.
 A *Framework* can be published in different places: for example in a *[CocoaPods](https://cocoapods.org/)* repository, in the [Swift Package Manager](https://swift.org/package-manager/) or with [Carthage](https://github.com/Carthage/Carthage).
 Since I’m familiar with CocoaPods (and because we are using it at Uniwhere), I’ve decided to stick with it.